DataZenSomaiya/14_days_challenge/Track 2/Day 2/readme.md

 [Colab File for Linear Regression](https://colab.research.google.com/drive/1_8l_bXxLN6keQ_r08KREE_YQBDX1LTqY)
 - Refer to this colab file
 - Do not forget to import `housing data` csv file

+## Learnings of Day 2

+- Read and understood the meaning and implementation of Linear Regression.
+- Practiced basic Linear Regression on a simple dataset.